 And this is where we find the powerful tool of marketing that is difficult to measure but as present as radio waves: network effects, the combination of network + experience.

-Writing in the 60s about the transforming media landscape, Marshall McLuhan noted that the onslaught of communications technology didn’t necessarily create new behaviour so much as amplify existing behavior.
-The advent of the digital age is no exception to this rule: we have made it easier for people to recommend our services or complain about our services, but we haven’t lessened the impact of endorsements or detractions.
+Writing in the 60s about the transforming media landscape, Marshall McLuhan noted that the onslaught of communications technology didn’t necessarily create new behavior so much as amplify existing behavior.
+The advent of the digital age is no exception to this rule: we have made it easier for people to recommend our services or complain about our services, but we haven’t lessened the impact of endorsements or retractions.

 Therefore, when we deliver positive experiences with relationships with desirable networks, we plant and harvest network effects.
 My experience as an agency CEO is that companies are regularly unwilling to invest in network effects because, aside from a few referral programs, their outcomes are difficult to measure.

-When others refer us, they transfer bits of their credibility to us.
+When others refer to us, they transfer bits of their credibility to us.
 They get a thrill helping their friends, family and co-workers discover remarkable products and services.
 We sometimes fill dead air talking about good and bad purchasing experiences.
 People are programmed to share information.
 If there is one component of marketing we should place blind faith in, it is the process of enabling network effects.

 As mentioned previously, inbound marketing’s lack of attention to the role of brand in the purchasing process is part of what makes the methodology incomplete.